-All our tours must be safe, protect the environment, reliable6, and informative.
+All our tours must be safe, protect the environment, reliable, and informative.
 Customers should feel well cared for and receive excellent value for their money.

 The principle of safety equally applies to customers, guides, and third parties.
-Activities that do not involve our customers but may increase risk to bystanders (such as ice climbing above other groups) are not acceptable.
+Activities that may increase risk to bystanders in any way (such as ice climbing above other groups) are not acceptable.

-The guide onsite always has full and final authority to cancel, change, or shorten any tour if they deem the weather unsafe or any other safety concerns, regardless of promises made by third parties or customer opinion.
+The guide onsite always has full and final authority to cancel, change, or shorten any tour if they deem the weather or conditions unsuitable or have any other safety concerns, regardless of promises made by third parties or customer opinion.
+This also extends to evaluating the suitability of customers' abilities or equipment for the intended program.